Kurt Cobain’s Harmony Stella H912 12-string

-Kurt bought this guitar at a pawnshop for around $30 in late 1989.
+Kurt bought this guitar at a pawn shop for around $30 in late 1989.
 It was a 12-string model, but Kurt strung it with only five nylon strings, and he allegedly never changed them since.
-The guitar barely stayed in tune, and apparently had duct tape holding tuning pegs in place.
+The guitar barely stayed in tune, and apparently had duct tape holding the tuning pegs in place.

-This guitar was used on all of the acoustic songs on Nevermind (Polly, Something in the Way), and it supposedly even appeared on In Utero album, but only after the issues have been addressed.
-It was also carried regularly on tour but was mostly used just as a warm-up instrument.
+This guitar was used on all of the acoustic songs on Nevermind (Polly, Something in the Way), and it supposedly even appeared on the In Utero album, but only after the issues had been addressed.
+It was also carried regularly on tour, but was mostly used just as a warm-up instrument.

 Kurt's Stella guitar sitting on stage.